Ksotillo/Code-Signal-Excercises/readme.md

 # Code Signal Exercises

-Here are the answers in JS for some exercises that I've been doing in [Code Signal](https://app.codesignal.com/) for an interview
+Here are the answers in JS and Python for some exercises that I've been doing in [Code Signal](https://app.codesignal.com/) for an interview

 The current list of exercise solved are: